-I attended two talks that afterwards didn’t learn me new stuff.
+I attended two talks that afterwards didn’t teach me new stuff.
 Too bad the programme did not mention what level the talks were meant for because these were for beginners.
 During these talks I tried to collect the mentioned blogs to add to Google Reader.

 For the ideal world, this was an excellent talk.
 Tell people which common mistakes they make and how they can be solved.
 Maybe if I was the pointy haired boss or a freshman at college, my eyes would be opened.
 I hoped to hear some practical coding solutions.
 It was more a talk about processes that are wrong, both in project management and by the implementation team.
 Yes if I had enough time or if customers knew what the realistic amount of visitors were, I could apply every part of the talk.
-In reality visitor want their site “to perform”.
-Or the product has to be delivered “yesterday”.
-On the other hand, we mustn’t forget what is told and should measure where the bottleneck is instead of guessing which part of the application performs badly.
+In reality visitor want their site "to perform".
+Or the product has to be delivered "yesterday".
+On the other hand, we must not forget what is told and should measure where the bottleneck is instead of guessing which part of the application performs badly.

 Not my cup of tea but very interesting